gangesh-07/MobileNet/README.md

 Opencv is required for image loading.

+Binary_files folder----> contains mobileNet layers weights data folder ---> contains images data, labels.txt and image_list.txt

-Examples of class_list.txt and labels.txt, and you can create you own files: test_list.txt
+Examples of image_list.txt and labels.txt, and you can create you own files: test_list.txt
 1.jpg
 2.jpg